snip/seeyou_competition_scripts/README.md

 All variable values are **double** if not indicated otherwise All times are **seconds since midnight** if not indicated otherwise

+### TPilots
+Type: Record
+Information about pilot's performance.
+Typically used as Pilots[i].Hcap where i is a running integer in a loop.

 | Variable                        | Description                                                  | Unit | Remarks                                       |
 | ------------------------------- | :----------------------------------------------------------- | ---- | --------------------------------------------- |
 | sstart                          | start time displayed in results sets                         | s    |                                               |